CERIT-SC/echo2/README.md

 [FASTQ]: https://en.wikipedia.org/wiki/FASTQ_format

-You can specify more than one imput file.
-In this case application will process all of them one by one:
+You can specify more than one input file.
+In this case, application will process all of them one by one:

 ``` bash